ansys/pyhps-data-transfer/doc/source/index.rst

             :link: getting_started/index
             :link-type: doc

-            Learn how to install and start using PyHPS Data Transfer.
+            Learn how to install PyHPS Data Transfer in user mode and quickly start using it.

         .. grid-item-card:: User guide :fa:`book-open-reader`
             :padding: 2 2 2 2